adityaexe-23/localrepo/README.md

-#This is my locaL repo.
+# This is my local repo.